Here are some fab places to go out or do in Finsbury Park.

 - Find out how living near Highbury and the Emirates stadiums has inspired West Ham football fan, writer and blogger Pete May.

-- Go out and dance at Silver Bullet, just by the station, with DJs Stevey Porter & Kieran Wilson.
-Or listen to Dan Spanner from the Spanner Big Band in residency on Wednesdays when Arsenal isn’t playing at the Gunners.
+- Do you remember when you could go out and dance at Silver Bullet, just by the station, with DJs Stevey Porter & Kieran Wilson?¬†Good news is that you can still listen to Dan Spanner from the Spanner¬†Big Band in residency on Wednesdays when Arsenal isn’t playing at the Gunners.

-- Stunning singer Hanisha Solomon can often be found in the Ethiopian cafes on Blackstock Road.
+- Stunning singer Hanisha Solomon can sometimes be spotted in the Ethiopian cafes on Blackstock Road.